willtellis/Exercises/README.md

 ## Architecture
 This app follows the Model View Controller design pattern. `UIView` objects and `UIViewController` objects are the views and controllers in this implementation of the pattern.
 Local data persistance being a requirement of this app, managed objects provided by a CoreData `NSManagedObjectContext` represent the models.

-## Screens
+## Feature
-Each screen is represented by a top level view controller and accompanying storyboard.
-Complexity on a screen is managed by modularizing functionality into child view controllers.
+Each feature is represented by a top level view controller and accompanying storyboard.
+Feature complexity is managed by modularizing functionality into child view controllers.
 For example, the `ExercisesOverviewViewController` has a child `ExercisesOverviewTableViewController` that manages the table view.

 ## Networking
 This app fetches exercise data from a network endpoint on startup using the `ExercisesAPI` type.
 This app also fetches exercise images using the `ImageAPI` type.